-That’s right life scientists, it’s that time of year again - our Lab Heroes Awards™ are back for 2021.
+Calling all life scientists!
+Our Lab Heroes Awards™ are back for 2022.
 These awards are your chance to celebrate the scientists who make a real difference to you, your life, and your work.
-Find out how to nominate your Lab Hero!
+Find out how to nominate your Lab Hero today!